 While we haven’t tried swapping the tofu, you could try to do a flax egg mixture.
-You would need 6 tbsp of ground flax seed and 3/4 cup water Stir together and let site for 10 minutes.
+You would need 6 tablespoon of ground flax seed and ¾ cup water Stir together and let site for 10 minutes.
 Use this to swap the tofu, cornstarch and water mixture.

 Lastly, is the crescent rolls. you could try to find a gluten free vegan crescent roll but we have not found one yet.

 Can I prep this Raspberry Vegan Crescent French Toast Casserole ahead?

 This recipe can be made and stored in an air tight container for 5-7 days.

 Just make the recipe as written, cover and place in fridge until ready to use.
 Place back in the oven for 10-15 to warm back up or in the microwave for 30-45 seconds at a time until heated through.

 Yes!
 You do not have to use raspberries.
 Feel free to switch this up for your favorite preserves like strawberry, apricot, blueberry and more!